pingidentity/pingidentity-devops-getting-started/docs/getStarted.md

 <a name="devopsReg"></a>
 ## DevOps registration

-When you register for our DevOps program, you are issued credentials that will automate the process of retrieving a DevOps evaluation license.
-If you already have a product license or licenses for the Ping Identity products you'll be using, you can use your existing license instead of the DevOps evaluation license.
+Registering for our DevOps program grants you credentials that can be provided as variables to PingIdentity containers.
+This streamlines license issues by allowing the container to automatically rerieve an evaluation license upon container startup.

   > Evaluation licenses are short-lived and *not* intended for use in production deployments.